joepm21/change-login-background/README.md

 This tool modifies system theme files related to the Kali Linux login screen.
 Use it responsibly and keep backups before applying changes.

 ---

-## License

-This project can be distributed under the MIT License.